Shaurnav/word-links/README.md

 # word-links
-Inspired by NYT's connections, WordLinks is a fun game that allows users to create their own custom games and play more than once per day
+Inspired by NYT's Connections, WordLinks is a word categories game that also allows players to create their own custom shareable games and play an unlimited number of times.